VitWW/rfcs/text/0000-partial_types_sum.md

 # Motivation
 [motivation]: #motivation

-Partial Types proposal is a generalization on "partial borrowing"-like proposals.
-Safe, Flexible controllable partial parameters for functions and partial consumption (including partial borrowing) are highly needed.
+Partial Types to Sum Types proposal is a parallell, but syncronized with Partial Types to Product Types proposal for "partial borrowing"-like proposals.

 Partial Types extension gives to Sum Types (`ST = T1 or T2 or T3 or ..`), Enums first of all, a good tool for "partial functions".
 ```rust